Toble007/COVID-19_CS_5010_Project/Data/README.txt

-This is where we will put our datasets used.
+We have put all our datasets into our code folder.